 - Pricing: Subscription-based.

-- Monarch: Rocks a sleek design and focuses on long-term goals.
-It auto-sorts your transactions, making tracking easy-peasy.
+- Monarch: Sleek design with a focus on long-term goals.
+It auto-sorts your transactions to save time.

 - Pricing: Subscription-based.